 The printer is the Keith Richards of machines — slowly on the decline, but seemingly immortal.
-They are no longer our go-to source of information like they were in the ’90s and early ’00s, but they still hold a special place in the hearts of those of us who prefer the physical print medium to the eye-straining digital format we’ve grown accustomed to on our laptops, tablets, and smartphones.
-However, you don’t necessarily need a fully-fledged computer to serve all your basic printing needs.
-Your nifty, spiffy iPhone will do just fine, and we’re here to break it down for you.
+They are no longer our go-to source of information, but they still hold a special place in the hearts of those of us who prefer the physical print medium to the digital format we’ve grown accustomed to.
+You don’t necessarily need a fully-fledged computer to serve all your basic printing needs, however.
+Your smartphone will do just fine, and we’re here to break it down for you.
 You’ll know how to print from an iPhone or iPad in no time.

-There are plenty of options for printing work-related emails, Instagram selfies, or directions should you be trekking into the boonies where obtaining cell reception is nigh impossible.
-The best inkjet printers and best photo printers on the market have also made the task of wireless printing from an iPhone or iPad a breeze, incorporating Apple AirPrint functionality and a number of native and third-party apps that utilize your local Wi-Fi for remote printing.
+There are plenty of options for printing Instagram selfies, work-related emails, or directions for when you have plans to venture into the boonies and getting a cell signal is nigh impossible.
+The best inkjet printers and best photo printers on the market have also made the task of wireless printing from an iOS device a breeze, having incorporated Apple AirPrint functionality and a number of native and third-party apps that utilize your local Wi-Fi network for remote printing.
 Regardless of which method you prefer, here’s how to get it done.

 Check the connection between your iPhone and the printer by opening an AirPrint-supported app such as Mail, Safari, or Evernote.
 Most apps will feature a familiar arrow that resembles a forward or reply email icon.
 Tap the icon, select Print and your printer should appear as the selected device by default.
 Otherwise, tap Select Printer at the top and allow your iPhone to scan for nearby printers.